 According to the American Heart Association, you need two types of fiber in your diet: soluble and insoluble.
 Soluble fiber helps decrease your risk for cardiovascular disease.
 Oats contain the highest amount of soluble fiber of any grain.
 Other sources of soluble fiber include apple pulp, beans, rice, citrus fruits and strawberries.
 Insoluble fiber helps decrease your risk of cardiovascular disease and may also help you feel fuller sooner, according to the American Heart Association.
 Sources of insoluble fiber include whole wheat breads, carrots, turnips and beets.

 According to the Colorado State Extension website, the current recommendation for dietary fiber is about 14 grams per 1,000 calories eaten.
-So, if you eat a 2,500 calorie diet, 35 grams should come from dietary fiber.
+So, if you eat a 2,000 calorie diet, you should get 28 grams of dietary fiber daily.
 Many Americans do not eat enough dietary fiber, with the average intake being only 14 grams per day.
 Dietary fiber drinks are one way to get adequate dietary fiber.

 According to the University of Maryland Medical Center, psyllium is the main ingredient in brand name fiber drinks.
-Psyllium is a soluble fiber that comes from the seeds and husks of a type of plantain grown in India, and it is commonly used in Asia, Europe and North America to treat constipation.
+Psyllium is a soluble fiber that comes from the seeds and husks of a type of plant grown in India, and it is commonly used in Asia, Europe and North America to treat constipation.
 Psyllium is widely available in health food stores or can be purchased online.
 Making your own fiber drink with psyllium is easy.
 The University of Maryland Medical Center says to add between one-half and 2 teaspoons of psyllium to one cup of warm water and drink quickly, before the psyllium expands and turns the liquid into a gel.
 When taking psyllium as a fiber drink, remember to drink six to eight glasses of water throughout the day to avoid constipation.
+If you're not used to taking psyllium, begin with the smallest amount.
+Children and people with swallowing problems should never be given psyllium in water because it could be a choking risk.

 Apples contain a large amount of fiber, with a medium apple containing 4.4 grams, according to the USDA National Nutrient Database.
-Try to find apple juice that contains pulp, which is the intact fiber.
-If you own a juicer, making your own apple juice is a tasty fiber drink.
+If you own a juicer, you can make your own apple juice fiber drink from cored, fresh apples.
 Or adding psyllium to apple juice instead of water can make a better-tasting drink with more fiber.
-You can choose other fruits and vegetables to make your own smoothies, using low-fat dairy or almond milk as a base.
+You can choose other fruits and vegetables to make your own smoothies in a blender, using low-fat dairy or almond milk as a base.
 Add whole fruits, psyllium, ground flax seed, chia seed or peanut butter to any of these drinks to increase the fiber.